xuanyu-op/bd-Soft-ROI-brain-decoding/README.md

 # Unified-Multimodal-Brain-Decoding-via-Cross-Subject-Soft-ROI-Fusion

 Please first install all dependencies listed in requirements.txt.
-Then, download the required ROI, fMRI, and other related data from the NSD dataset.
-Before training or inference, make sure that all data paths, model paths, and atlas-related directories are correctly configured.
-You can download them from https://huggingface.co/datasets/BoltzmachineQ/brain-instruction-tuning/tree/main.
+Then download the required ROI, fMRI, and other related data from the NSD dataset.
+Before running training or inference, make sure that all data paths, model paths, and atlas-related directories are correctly configured.
+The required data can be obtained from the following source: https://huggingface.co/datasets/BoltzmachineQ/brain-instruction-tuning/tree/main.

+The softroi and roi files can be downloaded directly from this GitHub repository.
+Alternatively, you can generate the softroi files yourself by running build_softroi_all_subjects.py.

 ## Training
 Stage 1